risingwavelabs/risingwave/src/config/README.md

       - use: ...
 ```

-It will be copied to `.risingwave/config/risingwave.toml` , which is the `config-path` arg passed to risingwave nodes by risedev.
+It will be *merged together* with the base config `./risingwave.toml` .
+The merged config will be put at `.risingwave/config/risingwave.toml` , which is the `config-path` arg passed to risingwave nodes by risedev.